benbirch-data/GPT_for_tweets/README.md

 # GPT_for_tweets

+The “BWS generation .ipynb” is a jupyter notebook showing code and outputs for simulations of the BWS algorithm presented in the research paper.

 The jupyter notebook “congress and twitter merging.ipynb” contains code for replicating the datasets used for key word matching and accounts from which tweets are scraped ("congress117_condensed.csv", "all twitter profiles.csv") which are also available.

 4 files are needed in advance before using any of the code in “congress and twitter merging.ipynb”, which I have also uploaded: